 To use SWO trace you need an I-jet or I-jet Trace in-circuit debugging probe, a J-Link, J-Trace, an ST-LINK, or a TI XDS debug probe that supports the SWO communication channel and a device that supports the SWD/SWO interface.

 Requirements for using the trace triggers and trace filters

-The trace triggering and trace filtering features are available when ETM trace is available.
+The trace triggering and trace filtering features are available for ETM, ETB, ETR, and PTM trace, but not for SWO or MTB trace.